 We provide additional fire life safety information and fire warden certification training through our online training website.
-The training site describes all of the building's safety features for tenants and visitors.
-In addition, our tenants can use the utilize the online training to refresh their knowledge of the fire life safety topics on a regular basis and for new hires.
+The training site describes all of the Building's safety features for tenants and visitors.

+In addition, our tenants can use the utilize the online training to refresh their knowledge of the fire life safety topics.